WLCG-AuthZ-WG/common-jwt-profile/profile.md

-More specifically, a service that supports both capability-based and group-membership-based authorization MUST examine each access token to see if it contains any of the capability statements defined above.
+More specifically, a service that supports both capability-based and group-membership-based authorization MUST examine each access token to see if it contains any of the capability statements defined above, irrespective of their relevance to the service in question.
 If a token has any such capability statement then the service SHOULD authorize a request with this token by considering that token's capability statements and ignoring any group-membership statements.
 If the token contains none of the capability statements defined above